 Traceability Techniques

-To achieve traceability, There are many existing techniques that requirements engineers can choose from, including requirements matrices [21]; keyphrase dependencies [22]; reference model [23]; hypertext [24]; integration documents [25]; constraint networks [26]; goal-centric traceability [27]; value-based traceability [28] [29].
+To achieve traceability, there are many existing techniques that requirements engineers can choose from, including requirements matrices [21]; keyphrase dependencies [22]; reference model [23]; hypertext [24]; integration documents [25]; constraint networks [26]; goal-centric traceability [27]; value-based traceability [28] [29].
 In addition, Tsumaki and Morisawa proposed a framework of traceability using UML [30], a method that supports links between UML models.
 It is improved by [31] and later by [32].

 However, such tracing techniques mostly incur in overhead due to manually creating and maintaining traceability links; thus they are not widespread [33]; and only large companies mandated by software process standards such as CMMI or ISO 15504 end up adopting traceability techniques [34].
 Also, different stakeholders in the software development process have different traceability goals [18].
 Moreover, Ramesh and Jarke [23] suggested that there are two types of groups focusing on different levels of traceability information, one of which is low-end and another high-end [23].
 In order to use traceability information to improve quality and efficiency of testing and debugging, we need more detailed traceability information for high-end users to ensure the precision of tracing.